 Click the button "Open sensor page" and you will see:

-Now you need to configure the sensors you want to get the data from, check the Nicla Sense ME Cheat sheet sensor IDs for the ID number of the desired sensor.
+Now you need to configure the sensors you want to get data from.
+Check the Nicla Sense ME Cheat sheet sensor IDs for the ID number of the desired sensor.

 To configure the sensor and get the data, enter the sensor ID, e.g Gyroscope is #10.
 Entering a sample rate that is greater than 0 will enable the sensor.
 Now press the configure button, it will be visible in the table below, as shown in the image.